operate-first/apps/docs/kubeflow/README.md

-# Kubeflow on MOC Zero
+# Kubeflow on Operate-First

+> Note: Currently our Kubeflow deployments are no longer active, see [this discussion](https://github.com/operate-first/support/issues/435) for details.

 The Operate First managed Kubeflow deployment on the MOC cluster is available for the public to experience.